sveltejs/kit/documentation/docs/14-configuration.md

 ### ssr

 - `true` or `false` — Enables or disables [server-side rendering](#ssr-and-javascript-ssr) app-wide.
-- `"never"` — Disables server-side rendering app-wide, and does NOT allow pages to be evaluated on the server, allowing the use of browser only variables without an environment check.
+- `"never"` — Prevents all pages from being evaluated on the server, on both [server-side rendering](#ssr-and-javascript-ssr) and [prerendering](#ssr-and-javascript-prerender
+).
+Using this option is recommended when building an SPA.

 ### target